-In January 2009, the FASB issued FSP EITF 99-20-1, "Amendments to the Impairment Guidance of EITF Issue No. 99-20."
-This FSP amends EITF No. 99-20 to achieve more consistent determination of whether an other-than-temporary impairment has occurred, with the same objective as SFAS 115.
+In January 2009, the FASB issued new guidance which amends previous guidance to achieve more consistent determination of whether an other-than-temporary impairment has occurred.
 In particular, it changed a requirement to analyze a security's estimated cash flows from a market participant's perspective to an analysis from the perspective of the holder.
 It is effective for periods ending after December 15, 2008 and is applied prospectively.
-Due to the prospective nature of its adoption, the adoption of FSP EITF 99-20-1 did not have a material impact on our financial condition, liquidity or results of operations.
-It could have a material impact on our impairment analyses subsequent to adoption, to the extent that our estimation of a security's cash flows differ from our estimation of how a market participant would estimate such cash flows.
-However, we believe we generally analyze cash flows of securities in a manner consistent with market practice.
+Due to the prospective nature of its adoption, the adoption of this guidance did not have a material impact on our financial condition, liquidity or results of operations.
+It did not have a material impact on our impairment analyses subsequent to adoption because we generally analyze cash flows of securities in a manner consistent with market practice.